 Whilst some might argue that I am showing my age, it doesn’t seem that long ago that board games – physical games – were common and great fun.
-The personal interaction was the part that made it interesting, with a win or loss inspiring elation or disappointment.
+The personal interaction was the part that made it interesting, with a win or loss inspiring elation or disappointment with a lot of fun along the way.

 The early game consoles were novel – and introduced a new facet – gaming and competition on demand through challenging the console.
 No longer did you have to play against another person – you could challenge the console.
 So, this new facet – on demand competition – was born to the detriment of the social aspect.
 A new game was played between siblings – who could wrest control of the game controller.